USEPA/CMAQ/DOCS/Release_Notes/aqchem-kmt2.md

 ## Significance and Impact

 The species impacted and magnitude of effect depend heavily on season and domain.
 Previous simulations over the Eastern U.S. during June 2013 using CMAQv5.2 showed a surface-level increase in in-cloud SOA from small carbonyl compounds (AORGC) of 150-300+% compared to CMAQ's standard yield-based parameterization for GLY and MGLY+OH.
 While the June 2013 average AORGC was <0.2&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>, max hourly change reached 3&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>.
 KMT2 shows elevated cloud SOA at the surface and aloft.
-For this simulation, AORGC made up ~2&#8209;6% of average surface SOA over much of the Eastern U.S., with the percentage increasing aloft.
-It is likely that the average for CMAQv5.3 will be somewhat lower.
+For the June 2013 simulation, AORGC made up ~2&#8209;6% of average surface SOA over much of the Eastern U.S., with the percentage increasing aloft.
+A recent hemispheric simulation showed monthly average changes in in-cloud SOA up to ~1&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup> in regions/seasons where oxidant levels and biogenic emissions were high and increased by at least a factor of 5 in much of the SE U.S.

 In the winter, sulfate seems to be the most significantly impacted species.
-Recent hemispheric simulations for January 2016 saw a monthly average SO<sub>4</sub> increase of ~10&#8209;27% in Asia and the Eastern U.S. Nitrate decreases with a similar pattern to SO<sub>4</sub>.
-Monthly average O<sub>3</sub>, HCHO, and NO<sub>x</sub> saw small impacts over CONUS (<= ~2%), but one can see larger absolute impacts over shorter time periods and in other regions (e.g., change in average O<sub>3</sub> up to -11% in Asia).
+Recent hemispheric simulations for January 2016 saw a monthly average SO<sub>4</sub> increase of up to 17% in China and up to 34% in the United States.
+Nitrate decreased with a similar pattern to SO<sub>4</sub> increase.
+Monthly average O<sub>3</sub>, HCHO, and NO<sub>x</sub> saw small impacts over CONUS (typically within ~3%), but one can see larger absolute impacts over shorter time periods and in other regions (e.g., change in average O<sub>3</sub> up to -11% in Asia).

-Impacts on CMAQ runtime also depend heavily on domain, season, and chemical mechanism, and they can be ~20% for some hemispheric applications, increasing from there.
+Impacts on CMAQ runtime also depend heavily on domain, season, and chemical mechanism, and they can be ~20-30% for some hemispheric applications, increasing from there.

 ## Affected Files